mxschmitt/react-have-i-been-pwned/README.md

 <HIBPPasswordChecker password={this.state.password}>
 {({ initial, loading, error, pwned, count }) => {
     if (initial) return null;
-    if (loading) return 'Checking the security of this password...';
+    if (loading) return 'Checking the Security of this password...';
     if (error) return `error: ${error}`;
     if (!pwned)
     return (
         <>
-        This password is safe to use and appeared in no data breaches.{' '}
+        This password is safe to use and appeared in no known data breaches.{' '}
         <a
             href="https://haveibeenpwned.com/FAQs#DataSource"